NicoC7/ASP.NET_Assignment1_TowelMart/TowelMart/README.md

 8:11 Such a bad time to work on this project, Im basically done.
 I'll try to figure out how to display images and diplay it with azure to get that bonus mark.

 9:15 I couldnt find a way to display images.
 It is a very hard process and gives a lot of errors.
 I will comment the code so it dont display the image url.

+9:30 everything is working so Ill uncomment the "sslPort" line so u can easily run it.